cancervariants/gene-normalization/README.md

 ### Starting the gene normalization service

-From the project root, run the following:
+Once the Gene Normalizer database has been loaded, from the project root, run the following:

 ```commandline
 uvicorn gene.main:app --reload